Semm6/Whitelabel-webshop/PORTFOLIO.md

  #### C1

+On the picture above you can see the C1 model.
+In this model you can see an overview of the application.
+I'm making an webshop with an external login     service.
+This is displayed as login service.
+In the C1 model there are no details required.

  <img src="https://i.postimg.cc/kMV2RpMz/C1.png" width=750 height=500>

  #### C2

+In this C2 model you can see that a customer starts by getting on the website.
+After this he can watch products and order via the 2 services i made for this.
+If he wants to order he uses the external login service on the top right.

 <img src="https://i.postimg.cc/hGfBZNYq/C2.png" width=750 height=500>

  #### C3

+In the C3 model we are diving deeper in the application.
+For example i picked the productservice for now.
+If a customer makes a request it goed true a controller that handles it.
+With that there is a database that will store all the data.

  <img src="https://i.postimg.cc/XqdDz3j9/C4-model-3-V2-webshop.png" width=750 height=500>

 # Learning outcomes